xuchen66/sphinx-emdocs/source/pixelsize-and-distortion-info.rst

 system.
 The measurement and correction programs are used and available from http://grigoriefflab.janelia.org/magdistortion .

-**Table.2 Mag Distortion Parameters for K2 camera**
+**Table.2 Mag Distortion Parameters for K2 camera** (Note: this is for images saved by SerialEM directly.
+So this is after rotation and flip applied.
+Please do not use this with raw frame saved by plugin without rotation and flip, as it will have different but related values.)
 +--------------------------+-------------------+----------------------+-------------------+-----------------------+
 | Magnifications (X)       | Dist.Angle(degree)| Major Scale          | Minor Scale       |  Totat Distortion (%) |
 +==========================+===================+======================+===================+=======================+